9 Reasons to Invest in Property in Liverpool and Where to Buy

 So far, you have been able to find out about the opportunities and benefits of investing in properties in Liverpool.
 If this has caught your attention and you are considering investing, take a look at our new development in Liverpool.
 We offer you to buy apartments at prime locations in Liverpool.

 One of the properties is Alexandra Tower, a striking icon on Liverpool’s waterfront.

 4. Liverpool’s Lower-Than-UK-Average House Prices are Attracting Buyers

 Comparatively low property prices and high rental demand make Liverpool an excellent choice for buy-to-let property investors.

-In the second half of 2020, interest in purchasing property in Liverpool skyrocketed.
+In the second half of 2020, interest for property investment in Liverpool skyrocketed..
 Certain areas experienced a “mini-boom” driving up house prices in three postcodes in particular – Kensington, Toxteth and Bootle, all popular for student lettings.
 The increase is likely due to a steadily increasing flow of demand, and supply slightly behind demand which edges prices up.

 Overall in 2020, the Liverpool property market saw a 32% year-on-year increase in buyer interest and offers accepted increased 77% compared to the previous year.
 According to landlords, Liverpool was named the third-best UK town to invest in a buy-to-let property, following Manchester and London.

-While interest in property increased, house prices remain affordable with a one-bedroom property averaging £94,000, making Liverpool an attractive place to make a property investment.
-Predictions estimate that the North West region in general will see house prices rise by 24% through to 2024, outpacing the rest of the UK.
+While interest in the property increased, house prices remain affordable with a one-bedroom property averaging £94,000, making Liverpool an attractive place to make a property investment.
+Predictions estimate that the North West region, in general, will see house prices rise by 24% through to 2024, outpacing the rest of the UK.

 5. Liverpool Offers High Rental Yields